Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 2004: Visit to Israel

-In 2004, in an interview with Fortune, Schwarzenegger discussed the child abuse he suffered at the hands of his father.
+In an interview with Fortune in 2004, Arnold Schwarzenegger discussed experiencing what he described as child abuse at the hands of his father, including physical punishments.

 November 2005: Defeat of Ballot Measures in Special Election